How to Determine if a Rectangle is Perfect

 return False

-# determine if the 4 vertices left are the vertices of the perfect rectangle
+# check if the 4 vertices left belong to the perfect rectangle

-# both area and vertices correspond, indicating the rectangle meets the requirements
+# if the area and vertices match, the rectangle meets the requirements

 return True